 Scientists use a range of different independent climate models and emission scenarios to estimate future climate.
-From the spread of these model projections, they can identify the changes that are likely to occur, and those that are less certain.
+From the spread of these model projections, they can identify the changes that are likely to occur, and those that are unlikely to occur.